Nub Connecticut Cigar Review: A Smooth & Creamy Gordito From Oliva Cigars

 Alternatively, if you have a little time left over following lunch, they’re a relaxing choice for digesting.
 However, I’d say that they’re a touch of the mild side for any time later than the mid-afternoon.
 Instead, I’d then opt for a Nub Habano or Maduro of the same ilk.

 In terms of occasion, these are an excellent cigar to share with friends as they’re a great conversion piece.
-For instance, their deceptively complex array of notes have often provoked of discussion within the BU team.
+For instance, their deceptively complex array of notes has often provoked discussion within the BU team.

 Nevertheless, you don’t need to go into too much detail but simply enjoy them in silence with your buddies when out fishing or during a barbecue.

-The Nub Connecticut is one of my favourites and a regular go-to smoke.
-However, whilst trying to remain as objective as possible, the it is indeed an excellent cigar.
+The Nub Connecticut is one of my favorites and a regular go-to smoke.
+However, whilst trying to remain as objective as possible, it is indeed an excellent cigar.
 Despite being packed full of creamy and intense flavours, it remains an overall mild-bodied smoke.

 This makes it ideal for beginners; I often recommend it to anyone looking to try their first cigar.
 Nevertheless, it’s also a pleasant and relaxing choice for us enthusiasts too when looking to simply unwind.

 If you enjoyed reading this cigar review, feel free to check out more related content:

 Charles-Philippe's work has covered a broad range of subjects from cigars and fragrances to wine and spirits.
 Fascinated by how history and culture together form the unique contemporary identities of alcoholic beverages, his articles follow an in-depth exploration of their development through a combination of tradition and innovation.